Dulyana-Silva/student-performance-dashboard/README.md

 A data analysis and visualization project exploring how student habits impact academic performance using Python, pandas, and matplotlib.

 ---
+## About Dataset
+This is a simulated dataset exploring how lifestyle habits affect academic performance in students.
+With 1,000 synthetic student records and 15+ features including study hours, sleep patterns, social media usage, diet quality, mental health, and final exam scores.

+Ever wondered how much Netflix, sleep, or TikTok scrolling affects your grades? 👀 This dataset simulates 1,000 students' daily habits—from study time to mental health—and compares them to final exam scores.
+It's like spying on your GPA through the lens of lifestyle.

 ## Techniques Used
 ### 🧪 Jupyter notebook
  - Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live codes, visualizions.